 - Humanity 1 and 2 (two subjects chosen from Geography / History / RS)

 - Options (one subject from DT/Computing/PE/Drama/Art/Music)

 The Duke of Edinburgh’s Award Scheme, Creativity Weeks, Sport, Drama, Music and many other activities are on offer as part of a fully rounded co-curriculum.

-Your son will receive four grade cards and one full annual report during the year.
+Your son will receive three grade cards and one full annual report during the year.
 He will receive new target grades for his GCSE subjects based on the most accurate data available.
 These target grades will be both challenging and aspirational and should give a clear focus for your son to work towards.
 Attainment in Key Stage 4 is expressed as a GCSE grade.
-If this is as good as or better than the Target Grade your son is on course to achieve his potential.
+If this is as good as or better than the target grade your son is on course to achieve his potential.
 If on the other hand it is below his target grade, he is working below par and neither student, parent nor teacher should be satisfied with that.
 Top universities are using the number of level 7-9 grades gained at GCSE to decide which students should be offered places.
 Year 10 examinations and reports will also be reported with reference to the equivalent grade at GCSE.